 5. Will affected devices be repaired or replaced?

 Affected devices will either be replaced with a new or repaired unit that incorporates new material, or be repaired.
 Considering the scope of this worldwide recall, please expect a delay before devices can be repaired or replaced.
 In addition, this situation has also strained the pool of loaner devices and, until further notice, there are no more devices available to be loaned/rented to patients.

 As we receive further information from Philips Respironics on its repair/replacement program, we will contact our patients and clients regarding their devices to ensure the appropriate settings of their new or repaired equipment and to assist them throughout this process.

 6. When will I receive my new device?
 When will my device be repaired?

 We understand the impact of this situation on our patients’ therapy and it is our priority to support them at all times.
-However, Philips Respironics repair/replacement program may take some time to be put in place as the repair process for existing devices requires regulatory approval in Canada.
+However, Philips Respironics repair/replacement program will take some time to be put in place pending the repair process for existing devices regulatory approval by Health Canada.

 Upon this approval, Philips Respironics should then be able to initiate its repair/replacement process, and we will work with this manufacturer to deploy it with our patients and minimize inconveniences.

 To allow us to optimize our interaction with patients, we kindly ask our patients and clients to limit the number of calls to our dedicated Recall Helpline.